2018 Orlando City SC season: March

 Orlando City began their fourth Major League Soccer campaign on March 3 at home against D.C.
 United.
 Despite Joe Bendik making a penalty save early on, D.C.
 United opened the scoring in the 32nd minute with a Yamil Asad free kick.
 In the 41st minute, PC was issued a red card and Orlando City played the remainder of the game with 10 men.
 The Lions maintained pressure throughout the second half and eventually equalized in stoppage time following a forward run by Jonathan Spector that set Stefano Pinho up for his debut goal, securing a point with a 1–1 draw.
-Orlando remained at home for its second match, falling 2–1 to Minnesota United following a brace by Ethan Finlay.
+Orlando remained at home for its second match, falling 2–1 to Minnesota United FC following a brace by Ethan Finlay.
 The club then hit the road for its first away match of the season against New York City FC.
 This marked the first Orlando City appearances for Lamine Sané and Josué Colmán, who both came on as second half subs, as well as Sacha Kljestan.
 Despite holding a 0–0 scoreline at half, the Lions ended up falling 2–0 from goals by Ismael Tajouri and Maxi Moralez.
 Following a two-week hiatus, Orlando City returned home to host the New York Red Bulls.
 After conceding in the seventh minute, City soon struck back with a tap-in goal by Will Johnson.
 The Red Bulls regained the lead shortly after, but the Lions equalized once again via a Dom Dwyer header to end the half at 2–2.
 Dwyer opened the second half with a goal that came from a throw-in assist by Mohamed El Monir.
 The visitors were able to level the scoreline in the 82nd minute, but a shot from Scott Sutter that deflected off of Colmán made its way into the back of the net and secured City all three points in the club's first victory of the 2018 Major League Soccer season.